-The reason black soldier flies are not mating may be because of the density in the raising area or the love cages.
-With many flies in one place, they may get confused while bumping into each other.
+One reason why black soldier flies are not mating may be because of the density in the raising area or the love cages.
+With many flies in one place (this may cause 'air' traffic jam), they may get confused while bumping into each other.
 They may not find a partner in time.
 BSF sometimes mate in-flight so too much flying around may disturb the event.

 Many growers initially think that by putting lots of BSF in one area they can get more eggs in return.
-The results are quite counter-productive.
+The results have proven to be quite counter-productive.
 If this is the case, divide the population up so they get good space to fly around, get some rest, find a mate & lay eggs.

 It's good to have a love cage with good sunlight around–not too much or too little at one side.
 Sometimes, when there's too much sunlight at one side, the flies will be naturally attracted to get there.
 Some growers have noticed that as the flies buzz into one corner like this to get light, they may stack upon each other.
 This increases the density & may cause fly death without them ever mating or laying eggs.

 In the love cage, some people hook on artificial plants, vines or pieces of fabric.
-These are the 'relaxing' places for the flies when they grow tired flying around.
-They are not totally necessary but it keeps the flies from crowding the four-sided mesh screen surrounding where they usually chill.
+These are the 'relaxing' places for the flies to land when they grow tired flying around.
+They are not totally necessary but it keeps the flies from crowding the four-sided mesh screen surrounding where they usually hang out around.